F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-override.rst

    - When override config map is deployed post CIS with existing resources, the resources get overridden when at least one existing resource gets modified or new resource gets added

-There are three other ways to create ConfigMaps using the `kubectl create configmap command.
+There are three other ways to create configmaps using the kubectl create configmap command:

 1. Use the contents of an entire directory: